surabujin/libpy/README.md

 libpy
 =====

-Collection of chosen tools for development on Python.
+Collection of choosen tools for development on Python.